Frequently Asked Questions About Lab and The Class

 I am retaking the class.
 Do I need to retake the lab?

-I plan on dropping class, can I stay in lab?
+I plan on dropping the class, can I stay in lab?

-No, for safety reasons we do not allow students who withdraw from class to continue in lab.
-However, we can offer to facilitate your completion of the lab when you retake the general chemistry class.
+If you drop lab, we can also offer to facilitate your completion of the lab when you retake the general chemistry class.
 If you have received six or more lab grades of at least 90% you can request to be excused from these experiments when you take the course again.
 We will need to see all your graded lab reports and your lab notebook.
-Contact the lab manager, Robert (B0b) Kirk, at the beginning of the semester you retake the class and lab and he will be able to help you.
+Contact the lab manager, Robert (Bob) Kirk, at the beginning of the semester you retake the class and lab and he will be able to help you.

 I want to change my lab section, what do I do?

 It’s possible to change your lab section, since we offer a number of lab sections throughout the week.
 However, movement between sections depends on available space.
-Start by visiting the chemistry main office (154 Aubert Hall) and asking Jean DesRochers if there are any openings in the section you’d like to move to.
+Start by visiting the chemistry main office (154 Aubert Hall) and asking the administrative assistant if there are any openings in the section you’d like to move to.
 Robert (Bob) Kirk, the laboratory manager (229 Aubert Hall), can also sometimes help in changing sections, but only after you’ve first checked with the chemistry main office.

 Questions about laboratory course safety: